HMS Bold (1812): Fate

-On the morning of 27 September 1813, Bold grounded on the north end of Prince Edward's Island between 3 and 4am.
+On the morning of 27 September 1813, Bold grounded on the north end of Prince Edward Island between 3 and 4am.
 Some accounts emphasize that this occurred during a strong NE gale.
 However the court martial account does not mention this.
 Despite efforts to lighten her, Bold remained stuck and ultimately had to be abandoned.
 In the morning it was clear that she was a cable-length (i.e., a little more than an eight of a mile) from shore.
 The crew established a line to the shore through the surf and this enabled a boat to go back and forth between vessel and shore.
 The result was that her entire crew of 67 officers and men were saved.

 A small party went overland to Charlottetown to seek help while the remainder of the crew attempted to salvage what it could.
-Lieutenant Governor C. D. Smith sent the transport Agnes, which had recently arrived at Charlestown, with ordnance stores for the garrison, to assist Bold and recover stores.
+Lieutenant Governor C. D. Smith sent the transport Agnes, which had recently arrived at Charlottetown, with ordnance stores for the garrison, to assist Bold and recover stores.
 (Note: The Naval Chronicle gives the name of Bolds captain as Sackwell, but this is incorrect.)
 Agnes took Bolds crew to Halifax.

 The subsequent court martial reprimanded Skekel and the master for having neglected to instruct the watch to take frequent depth soundings.
 It also fined the local pilot for not having warned Skekel about the currents in the area.
 John Skekel went on to another command and in time became an admiral.